preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests/templates/index.rst

 Templates
 ===========

 Here you can work with templates for Sign-off Requests.
-A template is a number of pages that should be read and signed off.
+A template is one or more pages that should be read and signed off.
 A template can then be used to create Sign-off Requests, where pages from the template can be removed, and additional pages added, if needed.

 .. image:: sign-off-requests-templates-new2.png